-We wake up in this world realizing we have two urges that are irremovable parts of our nature:
+We wake up in this world realizing we have two urges that are innate qualities of our nature:

 Since these urges is part of our very nature we must ask how to they can be fulfilled, and how we can get rid of the hindrances that come in their way.
 How can I continue my existence, and how can I be happy?
 We are philosophers by default because we are forced to seek answers to these unavoidable existential questions.